Strategy sets the direction. Culture is what gets you there.

 You can spend a lot of time building the perfect strategy - the right roadmap, the ideal metrics, the cleanest plan.
 But culture is what you default to when things get fast, messy, and complex.
 Strategy on its own is just theory.
 Culture is how your plans actually come to life.

-I'm still learning about this.
-But these are my reflections so far - and I'm glad I learned early just how critical culture really is.
-Now I'm focusing more on how I apply it, how I enable it, how I empower others to embody it.
+I'm still learning this.
+But I'm glad I realised early how critical culture really is.
+Now I'm focused on how I apply it, how I enable it, how I empower others to embody it.

 Culture isn't a vibe.
-It's not a set of posters or buzzwords.
+It's not posters or buzzwords.
 It's the behaviours you reward, tolerate, or reject.
 It's who you hire, promote, and fire.
-It's the shared judgments you build over time - through stories, through tough conversations, through real examples.
+It's the shared judgements you build over time - through stories, through tough conversations, through real examples.

 Culture is something you build intentionally.
 You don't just write it down once and move on.
 You revisit it.
 You debate it.
 You live it out loud.

-It's what makes decision-making consistent, even when multiple teams are moving fast and working independently.
+It's what makes decision-making consistent, even when teams are moving fast and independently.

 It's what makes debate productive, not endless.